ryuheiyokokawa/bullhorn-rss-display/readme.txt

 Install the plugin as you would with any WordPress plugin in your wp-content/plugins/ directory or equivalent.
 Then:
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. A new settings sould appear after activation.
+It should be called "BHRSS Settings"
+1. Put in your configs there (Bullhorn RSS url which you can grab from any jobs listing page on BH)
-1. Put in the
+1. Put the [bullhorn_rss] shortcode where you want your RSS content to display.

 == Frequently Asked Questions ==

 = Is this guaranteed to work =

-No. I threw it together in 5 minutes
+No. I threw it together in 2 hours.
+There are no guarantees.
+Plus its free!

+= Why don't you use the API? =

+I suppose I could, but it would have been a lot more time.

 = What about foo bar? =